jesperancinha/bridges-surveillance-story/Readme.md

    6. [bl-web-ui](./bl-central-server/bl-web-ui) - Angular (?) - For future visualizations - Check [ReviewLogs.md](./ReviewLogs.md) for details about Roadmap to version 3.0.0

 2. [bl-bridge-server](./bl-bridge-server): A server installed on each bridge
+   1. [bl-bridge-humidity-mqtt](./bl-bridge-server/bl-bridge-humidity-mqtt) - Node JS - Receives humidity readings from the [mosquitto](./bl-bridge-server/mosquitto) broker on port 1883 and sends it to Kafka via the HUMIDITY topic
+   2. [bl-bridge-temperature-coap](./bl-bridge-server/bl-bridge-temperature-coap) - Node JS - Receives temperature readings from a COAP protocol port 5683 and sends it to Kafka via the TEMPERATURE topic
+   3. [mosquitto](./bl-bridge-server/mosquitto) - A simple mosquitto broker with bare minimal configuration and authentication turned off.
+Opens port 1883 for the [bl-bridge-humidity-mqtt](./bl-bridge-server/bl-bridge-humidity-mqtt) service
+   4. [rabbitmq](./bl-bridge-server/rabbitmq) - The federated RabbitMQ service connecting to the central RabbitMQ services

 3. [bl-train-server](./bl-train-server): A server installed on each train